econ-ark/econ-ark.org/pages/materials.md

 Econ-ARK materials are categorized under the following types:

 - Demonstrations: Jupyter Notebooks demonstrating usage of HARK
-- Replications: Jupyter Notebooks implementing existing papers in HARK
+- REMARKs: Replications or Reproductions (of results from papers); focused explorations of topics
-- Instructional tools: Notebooks constructed for teaching purposes, including problem sets
+- Instructional: Notebooks constructed for teaching purposes, including problem sets
 - Presentations: Notebooks and non-notebook content from presentations given related to HARK/Econ-ARK